mathias/falcor/README.md

 ## Usage

-Here's how you'd define some factories, create an instance of the new `user` factory, and then turn it into JSON:
+Here's how you'd define some factories, create an instance of the new `user` factory, and then turn it into a hash to use as JSON:

 ```ruby
 Falcor::Fabricator.define :blog_post do